 A Research publication by, Laurie Slovarp, Bridget Kathleen Loomis, Amy Glaspey shows behavioral treatment to be effective in up to 85% of patients with refractory Chronic Cough (RCC).

-You cannot tell if it works for you; all you have to do is try.
+You cannot tell if exercise to manage cough works for you; all you have to do is try.
 Always consult with your doctor if you have a crucial concern about your health.

 Exercise may or may not work for you, so it’s wise to listen to your body before embarking on it, especially if coughing persists while you are exercising.
 Also, find out why you could be coughing after exercise on our FAQs.